aliciajcampbell/actitect/README.md

 ```

 ## ActiTect Usage
-You can use the general purpose actigraphy toolkit either as a CLI tool or directly via python as API.
+You can use the general purpose actigraphy toolkit either as a CLI tool or directly via a light, pythonic API.
 The supported actigraphy file formats are
 - **Axivity AX6:** `.cwa`
 - **GENEActiv:** `.bin`